Supporting Queensland when disaster strikes

 “We have the RACQ Foundation, the mobile member centre, patrol vehicles and staff from a whole range of areas across the organisation band together for a week like no other.
 It really brings to life our purpose – to make a positive difference to the lives of our members now and into the future.

-“We don't just do things to make money - we make money to do things for our members and the communities they live in.”
+“We are member owned so we don't just do things to make money - we make money to do things for our members and the communities they live in.”

 Mr Hammond said all funding decisions are made by the RACQ Foundation Board with the assistance of a panel of RACQ employees who thoroughly review and consider each application on its merits.